ahmedtariq01/aws-bootcamp-cruddur-2023/journal/week3.md

 }, [])
 ```

-Implement API calls to Amazon Coginto for custom login, signup, recovery and forgot password page

-Verify JWT Token server side to serve authenticated API endpoints in Flask Application
-Implement MFA that send an SMS (text message), warning this has spend, investigate spend before considering, text messages are not eligible for AWS Credits

-We'll want to pass user to the following components:

-We'll rewrite `DesktopNavigation.js` so that it it conditionally shows links in the left hand column
+4- Rewrite `DesktopNavigation.js` so that it it conditionally shows links in the left hand column
 on whether you are logged in or not.

-Notice we are passing the user to ProfileInfo

 ```js
 import './DesktopNavigation.css';